rich-junwang/rich-junwang.github.io/content/posts/tech/rl/index.md

     - Policy gradients: using neural network to approximate policy and optimize policy using gradient ascent.

+### Concepts
+A return is a measured value (or a random variable), representing the actual discounted sum of rewards seen following a specific state or state/action pair.
+Value function is the expected return function.

 ### References
 1. [RL — Reinforcement Learning Algorithms Overview](https://jonathan-hui.medium.com/rl-reinforcement-learning-algorithms-overview-96a1500ffcda)
 2. [Spinning Up in Deep RL](https://spinningup.openai.com/en/latest/)